Keebler Company: Company history

 Keebler-Weyl Bakery became the official baker of Girl Scout Cookies in 1936, the first commercial company to bake the cookies (the scouts and their mothers had done it previously).
 By 1978, four companies were producing the cookies.
 Little Brownie Bakers is the Keebler division still licensed to produce the cookies.

-Keebler was acquired by United Biscuits in 1974, headquartered in West Drayton, Middlesex, England.
+In 1974, Keebler was acquired by United Biscuits, a British multinational food manufacturer, headquartered in West Drayton, Middlesex, England.
 By the 1980s, Keebler had expanded into the bagged salty snack market, launching a string of successful and innovative snack chips such as Tato Skins, O'Boisies, and Pizzarias.
-In 1995, United Biscuits announced plans to spin off the snack chip business, but ending up selling the entire company to a partnership between Flowers Industries and Artal Luxembourg, a private equity firm.
+In 1995, United Biscuits announced plans to spin off the snack chip business, but ended up selling the entire company to a partnership between Flowers Industries and Artal Luxembourg, a private equity firm.
 Artal Luxembourg sold its holdings in Keebler in an IPO in 1998.

 The Keebler Company purchased Sunshine Biscuits in 1996.

 In 2000, the Keebler Company acquired a license to produce snacks based on the popular children's show Sesame Street.

 In March 2001, The Keebler Company was acquired by the Kellogg Company.
 At that time, headquarters were located in Elmhurst, Illinois.
-Currently, Keebler has manufacturing plants in the United States, Thailand, Indonesia, and Malaysia.

 On April 1, 2019, Kellogg announced that it was selling Keebler cookies and other related brands to Ferrero SpA for $1.3 billion.
 The acquisition is a part of Ferrero's strategy to buy brands which have been neglected within broader food companies' portfolios.
 Kellogg retained the rights to other Keebler products, such as crackers, either under the Kellogg's or Sunshine names.
 The acquisition closed on July 29, 2019.